eliotcochrane/eliotcochrane.github.io/_posts/2023-11-14-preseason-wax.md

 ### Storage Wax

 Start by scraping the edges of any leftover wax that was put on to keep the edges rust-free and then move onto the base which was coated to prevent drying of the base.
 Imagine the base as a sponge.
 We want to keep as much wax in the base as possible.
-This wax had probably accumulated dirt and dust and protected the base over the summer season.
+This wax had probably accumulated dirt and dust and protected the base over the summer.
 Scrape the bases clean using a wax scraper and get the wax pores open with a good brass brush.

 Don't be too concerned with getting the perfect finish.
 This step in the process is just clearing the way for what is to come.
 In this step, if there is any excessive dirt in the wax, maybe putting on another of the same wax and scraping while it is still warm is a good idea.
 This can remove the dirt before any other waxes are laid down.

 ### Base Condition

 Before doing anything else, the next important thing to do is just give the ski a good inspection.
-Some of the things we'll be looking for are:
+Some things we'll be looking for are:

 **Gauges / Deep Scratches** - These can impact the core if the damage is too deep.
 Keeping a good barrier and base depth is important to keeping the ski feeling as good as it does from the first day.
 Many deep gauges in the center of the ski may be repaired using p-tex and melting directly onto the ski, sometimes in small layers with many cooling phases in between.
 But if they are near the edge, enlisting a professional ski technician may be necessary to use metal grip which will adhere to both the base material and the edge.